Territorial disputes of India: Sino-Indian border

 Two governments claim to be the legitimate Chinese government, the People's Republic of China (PRC) and the Republic of China (ROC; commonly called "Taiwan").
 They do not recognise the legitimacy of each other.
-The PRC has actual control of their areas on the India-China border, while the ROC currently has no shared land or maritime border with India.
+The PRC has actual control of its areas on the India-China border, while the ROC currently has no shared land or maritime border with India.
 Their views are presented below.
 The Line of Actual Control (LAC) is presently the operational border between India and the PRC.

 People's Republic of China's position

 The Depsang Plains are located on the border of the Indian union territory of Ladakh and the disputed zone of Aksai Chin.
 The Chinese Army controls most of the plains, while India controls the western portion of the plains.
 The dispute remains unresolved.

 Arunachal Pradesh is a state of India created on 20 January 1972, located in the far northeast.
 It borders the states of Assam and Nagaland to the south, and shares international borders with Burma in the east, Bhutan in the west, and China in the north.
-The majority of the territory is claimed by China, by whom it is called South Tibet.
+The majority of the territory is claimed by China, by whom it South Tibet.
 The northern border of Arunachal Pradesh reflects the McMahon Line, a line demarcated by the 1914 Simla Convention between the United Kingdom and the Tibetan government.
 The Simla Convention was never accepted by the Chinese government, and it was also considered invalid by Tibetans due to unmet conditions specified in the treaty.
 The boundary was not broadly enforced by the Indian government until 1950.
 Currently, this territory is administered by India.

 Republic of China's position

-Throughout the Cold War, the Government of the Republic of China had the same understanding on the China-India border dispute as the PRC.
+Throughout the Cold War, the Government of the Republic of China had the same understanding of the China-India border dispute as the PRC.
 In 1962, the ROC's Ministry of Foreign Affairs stated that they did not recognise the legality of the McMahon Line.
-The same year western countries increased pressure on ROC leader Chiang Kai-shek to recognise the legality of the McMahon Line in order to isolate Beijing.
-However, Chiang dismissed the McMahon Line as an 'imperialist imposition on China'.
-In February 1987, India's move to elevate the status of 'Arunachal centrally administered region' to the state of Arunachal Pradesh was declared null and void by the ROC's Ministry of Foreign Affairs.
-The Ministry, in a formal statement, stated that it did not recognise the 'illegal occupation' of ROC territory south of the McMahon Line and that the establishment of 'Arunachal Pradesh state' was an illegal act.
+The same year western countries increased pressure on the ROC leader Chiang Kai-shek to recognise the legality of the McMahon Line in order to isolate Beijing.
+However, Chiang dismissed the McMahon Line as an "imperialist imposition on China".
+In February 1987, India's move to elevate the status of "Arunachal centrally administered region" to the state of Arunachal Pradesh was declared null and void by the ROC's Ministry of Foreign Affairs.
+The Ministry, in a formal statement, stated that it did not recognise the "illegal occupation" of ROC territory south of the McMahon Line and that the establishment of "Arunachal Pradesh state" was an illegal act.
 In 1995, Ambassador Teng Pei-Yin (the ROC's first representative to India) in response to an Indian member of parliament, stated that the ROC did not recognise the McMahon Line.
 However, the ROC has not made any statement on the China-India dispute since.